*1 Gas engine-based CHP systems generate electricity and recover exhaust heat generated as a by-product.

 *2 The Building Energy-Efficiency Labeling System.
 In the system, a third-party evaluation body assesses and certifies the energy-saving capabilities of green buildings under the Act on the Improvement of Energy Consumption Performance of Buildings (Building Energy Efficiency Act).

-*4 CASBEE stands for the Comprehensive Assessment System for Built Environment Efficiency, which assesses environment performance of buildings and gives ratings on a scale of five.
+*4 Comprehensive Assessment System for Built Environment Efficiency: assesses the environment performance of buildings and gives ratings on a scale of five.

-Earth Port as ZEBWe started to take improvement measures at the Tokyo Gas Kohoku New Town Building, dubbed Earth Port, in 2010 to achieve zero net primary energy consumption on an annual basis by 2030 by making equipment more efficient and optimizing energy use at a number of buildings.
-Measures including renewable energy use, such as solar thermal and photovoltaic power generation, and optimum operation of its CHP system allowed the building to reduce its primary energy consumption by about 49% and CO2 emissions by about 54%.
+Earth Port as ZEBIn 2010, we began renovating the Tokyo Gas Kohoku New Town Building, dubbed Earth Port.
+The primary goal is to achieve zero net primary energy consumption on an annual basis by 2030 by increasing the efficiency of equipment and optimizing energy use at a number of buildings.
+We were able to reduce the building’s primary energy consumption by about as much as 49% and CO2 emissions by around 54% in fiscal 2015 by incorporating renewable energy sources such as solar thermal and photovoltaic power generation and optimizing the operation of the CHP system.

-Example of visualization at Hamamatsucho head office building
+Example of visualization at the Hamamatsucho head office building

 Poster for an energy conservation campaign

-*1 An ENNET program featuring a CO2 emission factor of zero.
+*1 A Green Menu offered under the ENNET program based on a CO2 emission factor of zero.
 Of electricity provided under the program, Tokyo Gas purchases electricity from renewable energy sources by using non-fossil fuel certification in the FIT program.